nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <a id="known-issues"></a>

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **`NAME` Parameter**, if you try to enter a name that contains `/` the application will show error message about invalid format for `NAME` but someone can have `/` in their legal name e.g `Prabhat S/O Radhe`, this limitation arises due to usage of `/` character for Internal use within the Application.
 The remedy is to use `|` i.e. pipe character in place of `/`.
-We Understand that this format doesn't comply with their Legal Names but Since Our Application identifies students based on their StudentID , this remedy doesn't limit the Capabilities of EduLink-NUS in any possible way.
+We Understand that this format doesn't comply with their Legal Names but Since Our Application identifies students based on their StudentID , this remedy doesn't limit the Capabilities of TrackMate in any possible way.
-3. **Student List Panel doesn't move**, if you click `UP` or `DOWN` arrow key to view Student Details Card for students even though the details card are shown correctly and changes perfectly according to the input , the Student List Panel doesn't scroll down or up to align or match with the current Student Displayed in the Details Card.
-The remedy is to scroll down manually to the highlighted Student Card in the Panel to know which student which being currently displayed.

 --------------------------------------------------------------------------------------------------------------------
 ## 7. Glossary